tjmcodes/Ultimate-Tic-Tac-Toe/README.md

 `lastTurn` is declared as a global variable which is set to 0 but doesn't get used because this is set to the OR operator in the function above.
 Once the game starts the `lastTurn` is then reassigned based on the player's clicked `cell.parentElement`.

+---

 ### WINS
 Being able to implement the functionalities set out in MVP as well as some stretch goals.
-I was particularly happy with the styling that makes use of pop up/splash screens and incorporates semantic elements.
+I was particularly happy with the styling with regards to learning how to create a pop up/splash screens and to incorporate semantic elements.